Home/Blog/Revenue Infrastructure Engineering

 A revenue infrastructure engineer treats that mess like backend engineers treat a microservices estate.
 Define the contracts between services.
 Make every write idempotent.
 Log lineage.
 Instrument SLOs.
 Separate decisioning from delivery.
 Make every recommendation reproducible from inputs.
 Build the loop the same way you would build any other production system: with telemetry, rollback, and observability from day one.

 The shift in mindset is the shift from "GTM as configuration" to "GTM as software."
 Configuration tolerates ambiguity.
 Software does not.
+For financial-services institutions, the stakes are higher because the same workflow may depend on KYC-linked entities, parent-subsidiary relationships, household structures, product eligibility, data residency rules, and relationship-manager approval paths.

 The cleanest framing the industry has converged on: GTM engineering is the build side; RevOps is the run side (Factors).